Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Method

-Our AGENT can be viewed as a new type of adaptive gradient method that adaptively adjusts the amount of gradient information used to update parameters, such as Adam~\citep{kingma2014adam}.
-However, previous adaptive gradient methods are not designed for sparse training.
-Although they also provide adaptive gradients, their adaptivity is different and does not take the reduced correlation into account.
-On the contrary, our AGENT is designed for sparse training and is tailored to the characteristics of sparse training.
-When old information is used to correct the gradients, the main problem is the reduced correlation between the old and new gradients.
-Therefore, our AGENT approximates the correlation and adds an adaptive weight to the old gradient to establish a balance between the old and new gradients.
+\textbf{Adaptive Gradient Method:} Our AGENT can be viewed as a new type of adaptive gradient method that adaptively adjusts the amount of gradient information used to update parameters, such as Adam~\citep{kingma2014adam}.
+However, previous methods are not designed for sparse training.
+Despite their adaptive gradients, their adaptivity is different and does not take the reduced correlation into account.

+On the contrary, our \textbf{AGENT} is tailored to the characteristics of sparse training, which approximates the correlation and adds an adaptive weight to the old gradient to establish a balance between the old and new gradients (see more comparisons in Appendix~\ref{sub:mom-cop},~\ref{sub:adp-cop}).